Noblesville, Indiana courtroom where D.C. Stephenson was tried and convicted of murder.

 On March 28, Dr. Kingsbury concluded Oberholtzer had no chance for recovery.
 When he told his patient the bad news, Madge took it well: "That is all right doctor, I am ready to die.
 I understand you doctor.
 I believe you and I am ready to die."
 What Kingsbury could not tell Madge is exactly why she was dying, only that it seemed to be a combination of all that had happened to her, the shock, possible infection from the bites, loss of rest, and the action of the poison on her system and her lack of early treatment.

 When Asa Smith, an attorney and a friend of the Oberholtzer family, learned that Madge's prospects were grim, he decided to take a statement for use in a possible criminal trial involving Stephenson and other defendants.
 A statement made in the belief of one's own imminent death is called "a dying declaration" and is generally admissible in court, even though obviously not subject to cross-examination.
 Oberholtzer told the attorney and from the statements so made by her to him, he prepared and had transcribed a dying statement, which was read to her and in which she made corrections.
-Madge signed the statement, saying therein that she had no hope of recovery.
+Madge signed the 3000-word statement, saying therein that she had no hope of recovery.
 Two weeks later, on the morning of April 14, 1925, with her parents and a nurse by her side, Madge died.

 Getting Ready for Trial

-But attitudes in Indiana towards Stephenson were changing rapidly.
+Attitudes in Indiana towards Stephenson were changing rapidly.
 Reports concerning the rape on the train appeared in newspapers throughout the state.
 Public indignation with Stephenson grew by the day, reaching a fever pitch by the time of Madge's funeral.
 On that day, Judge James Collins announced that he was rejecting a defense motion to quash the indictment.
 Stephenson would face trial--and now it would be a murder trial.

 In late April, the coroner's office released a report on the autopsy of Madge Oberholtzer.
-Based on a chemical analysis of Madge's internal organs, the report concluded that her "death was due to mercurial poisoning, self administered."
+Based on a chemical analysis of Madge's internal organs, the report concluded that her "death was due to mercurial poisoning, self-administered."
 The report complicated the prosecution's efforts as it could now be anticipated that the defense would contend that Stephenson's rape was not the proximate cause of her death and that therefore he could not be convicted of murder.
 If infections resulting from the rape were not the cause of death, prosecutor Remy might now have to prove that duress from the rape and kidnapping was so closely connected to Madge's decision to ingest the mercury tablets as to make it a foreseeable consequence of the rape--and that would be a difficult task.

 Eight days after Stephenson pleaded "not guilty," defense attorney Eph Inman filed a motion for a change of venue, which was granted.
 The Stephenson trial was headed for Noblesville, Indiana and the courtroom of Judge Fred Hines.
-Also faces charges for the murder of Oberholtzer were Stephenson's companions on the notorious train trip, Earl Klinck and Earl Gentry.
+Also facing charges for the murder of Oberholtzer were Stephenson's companions on the notorious train trip, Earl Klinck and Earl Gentry.

 Meanwhile, news accounts of Oberholtzer's rape and death caused public opinion to swing rapidly against the Klan.
 Sentiment against Stephenson swung even more dramatically, thanks in part to the efforts of Imperial Wizard Evans, who saw the trial as a way of ridding himself of his trouble-making Klan rival.
+Women began calling the prosecutor’s office with stories of their own sexual assaults at the hands of Stephenson—stories they were afraid to share until the indictment.
+Five hundred women rallied by the Marion County Courthouse, demanding that Stephenson not be released on bail.
+He wasn’t.

 Defense attorney Eph Inman and prosecutor Will Remy